lcjj346/ML-Data-Validator/README.md

 2. **Then read** `ml/validator.py` - Understand the validation logic
 3. **Check** `ml/feature_extractor.py` - See what features are extracted
 4. **Finally** `ml/corrector.py` - Understand correction suggestions

-Everything is straightforward with comprehensive docstrings and comments!